chaos9520/panel-game/CHAOS_README.md

 There are quite a number of changes in the modern levels.
 Some changes are global, while others are exclusive to certain levels.
 #### Changes to All Levels
 - **Garbage Margin has been implemented.** The more garbage a player has queued up, the less stop *and* shake time they get!
-- **Death-raising has been removed.**
+- *Death-raising has been removed.* Accidental death raise are very annoying, so I removed it.
 - The formula for stop time has been changed.
 - Health regeneration has been removed.
 That means if you take damage, then your health will not regenerate!
 #### Changes exclusive to Normal levels 1 to 11
 - **An overtime mechanic has been implemented.** At 2 minutes, combo garbage attacks will send more garbage.
 Attack sizes increase every minute, and it maxes out at 5 minutes *(if you manage to survive that long!)*.
 This does *not* affect garbage patterns in Training or Challenge modes.
 Health will also decrease by 25% every 15 seconds.
 - Shake time will always occur when down stacking with garbage, but the base shake time has been decreased from normal.
 - A player playing on these levels can send thicker combo garbage, but any 3-wides received from the opponent will cascade.
-- - Queued garbage will fall if there is no active chain, and it will fall all at once.
+- Queued garbage will fall if there is no active chain, and it will fall all at once.
 #### Changes exclusive to Classic Levels 1 to 4
 I have recently ported over the Classic style levels over so that they are playable in Versus.
 At the select screen, they will show as levels 1 to 4, but the numbers will have a gray background instead of a colored one.
 There is no overtime mechanic for these levels.
 - Base shake time has been increased from normal for most garbage.
 - Shake time from garbage does not reset unless the next piece of garbage causes more shake time.
-However, shake time occurs only when falling onto the screen.
+However, shake time occurs only when falling onto the screen or part of the garbage is off-screen.
 - Any 3-wides received from the opponent will not cascade.
 - Queued garbage will fall if there are no active panels, but queued garbage will fall one by one.
 ### Classic Style Changes